0xdeadbeefnetwork/bitaxe-tools/README.md

 # BitAxe Tools

 These tools were developed to address specific issues encountered with a BitAxe device that arrived without a factory reset and was already connected to an existing swarm.
 Due to this pre-configured state, the device had restricted settings that prevented configuration changes.
 The following tools provide solutions to regain control of the device and update it as needed.
+These tools requre you to have Tkinter installed to use.

 ## Tools